nickrusso42518/natm/README.md

 additional variables files and run the playbook again.
 Below is an example of a `host_vars` file.

+Two other minor variables are also defined. `save_when` is just a wrapper for the `ios_command` option that determines when to save configuration changes.
+`ci_test` is a true/false variable that specifies when a host should actually log into routers and manage NAT statements (`false`) or should use mocked data for local testing only (`true`).
+Mock data files can be found in `tasks/mock_<hostname>.yml`.

 ```
 ---
 vrf: "TEST"